 The Cost of Natural Disasters

+Natural disasters don't just damage supply chains.
+They can bring distribution and procurement to a standstill.
 In April 2016, Japan experienced intense seismic activity that caused a number of deaths and severely damaged the country's infrastructure.
 U.S. auto companies that manufactured parts in the area had facilities shut down for several days.
 Toyota closed 26 production plants, and electronic manufacturers lost access to parts necessary for completing assembly at other locations.

 When earthquakes, tsunamis, fires and other disasters strike, there can be immediate damage dealt to buildings, but companies could also suffer from long-term effects.
 While the business may not have a building in the area, a link in the supply chain goes out of commission when partners are hit.
 Not every disaster strikes all at once.
-PricewaterhouseCoopers detailed how droughts and heat waves can damage the local economy, cutting off natural resources and workforces.
+PricewaterhouseCoopers detailed how droughts and heat waves can damage the local economy, cutting off natural resources and workforce.

 Climate change could cause these problems to escalate in the near future - in both quantity and frequency.
 Companies should examine their own supply chains and see which locations sit in areas of potential risk and where disasters may become a problem.